Jayraj-Parmar/nodejs-practice/README.md

 - Data is retrieved from and stored in a **MongoDB** database
 - The file structure follows the MVC (Model-View-Controller) architecture.
-- Employee & User CRUD operations.
+- Employee operations.

+### SSR(Server-Side-Rendering)

+The concept is the same as `restfull_api_02`, but the key difference is:

+- Singup and Login using session id.
+- CRUD in SSR(Server-Side-Rendering).